TropicSapling/triforce/README.md

 3. Patterns are defined within the scope described by the *pattern parsing algorithm*.
 4. Patterns can only be defined within `<input pars>`.
 	- if it looks like a pattern is defined outside, it's actually part of a call to a defined pattern
+5. Patterns, like functions, can be partially applied.

 `$(add (4) to ($(a) as 7)) as #a #0`